nesfit/fitcrack/README.md

 It recovers passwords that protect various encrypted media like documents, archives, or disk volumes, breaks various application passwords, as well as raw or salted cryptographic hashes.
 You can use our system to crack more than [350 different algorithms](https://hashcat.net/hashcat/#features-algos) supported by hashcat.
-Fitcrack allows you to distribute your tasks over dozens of different GPU-equipped computing nodes with Linux or Windows OS.
+Fitcrack allows you to distribute your tasks over dozens of different GPU-equipped computing nodes with Linux, Windows OS or macOS.
 For controlling your cracking network and management of jobs, you can use our friendly [WebAdmin](https://nesfit.github.io/fitcrack/#/) interface, or communicate directly with our REST API.